-- Address priorities to begin development of a long-term water strategy, which includes: - o identification of existing barriers and gaps to water security: - goals for the long-term water strategy; - applicable international or regional best practices; - o ongoing regional initiatives and how the CMRB supports or integrates with this ongoing work; - o a framework for water security including studies, collaborations, stakeholder engagement, data collection or other necessary elements; - a work plan for achieving the goals of the strategy; and - o other considerations.
+- Address priorities to begin development of a long-term water strategy, which includes: - o identification of existing barriers and gaps to water security: - goals for the long-term water strategy; - o applicable international or regional best practices; - ongoing regional initiatives and how the CMRB supports or integrates with this ongoing work; - a framework for water security including studies, collaborations, stakeholder engagement, data collection or other necessary elements; - o a work plan for achieving the goals of the strategy; and - other considerations. - Complete Context Studies for the Joint Planning Areas in a manner that considers stormwater management and conservation of environmentally sensitive areas, to support a greater long-term water strategy, and to provide information and data for broader regional planning initiatives.